-Back in 2015 we wrote our how to digitise glass plate negatives guide, where we offer our advice and best practice tips for digitising glass plate collections.
-In the guide we referenced that there are two main workflows for digitising glass plates: one, using a flatbed scanner to scan them; or two - using a DSLR and lightbox setup to photograph the plates.
+Back in 2015 we wrote our how to digitise glass plate negatives guide, offering advice and best practice tips for digitisation.
+We also made reference to the two main workflows for digitising glass plates:

-Flatbed scanner digitisation workflow: Ted Dearberg - IWM London
+Using a Flatbed scanner - digitisation workflow: Ted Dearberg - IWM London

 I am the Digitisation Suite Manager within the Visual Resources department at the Imperial War Museum London.
-My role is to oversee the scanning of the Museum's photographic archive negatives and transparencies.
-I come from a print and traditional digital reprographic background in print advertising and newspapers, and started at the IWM in 2002 when we established our digitisation programme for the photographic collection.
+My role is to oversee the scanning of the Museum's photographic archive negative and transparencies.
+I come from a print and traditional digital reprographic background in print advertising and newspapers, and started at the IWM in 2002, when we established our digitisation programme for the photographic collection.

-Our collection is made up of both glass plate and negative and transparency film dating from the First World War through to contemporary conflicts.
-Although we have some original glass plate negatives, the bulk of the glass plate material that we have digitised so far have been duplicates of film originals that were copied on to glass for preservation purposes.
+Our collection is made up of both glass plates and negative and transparency film, dating from the First World War through to contemporary conflicts.
+Although we have some original glass plate negatives, the bulk of the glass plate material that we have digitised so far have been duplicates of film originals that were copied onto glass for preservation purposes.

 We began digitising in earnest around 2002 and it was very much intended to be for preservation purposes, i.e. to rest the negatives and alleviate the wear and tear that builds up with regular use from traditional photographic printing and duplication.
 At that time print media, rather than the web, would be the primary output medium for both internal and external clients.

 Our aim when digitising archival photographic material is to create a "one size fits all" digital surrogate that will suit any potential output medium, but using the higher standards required for print reprographics as our benchmark.
 Given that traditional reprographics already had industry standards for file sizes, bit depths, colour management and file formats we simply adopted (and adapted) those to suit our "one size fits all" philosophy.